GeethanjaliMeda/C/week1.md

 If you copy more than two lines the screen displays 5 lines yanked in the bottom left hand side as well as pasting lines it displays a message 7 more lines
 To copy a single word --> yw
 to paste it --> p
+for pasting copied line , to paste the below the current line by using p ,to paste above the current line by using P.
 If you have to quit the file without saving we can use this command :q!
 A proper quit operation can be performed only when we complete save operation.
 To shift cursor to the last line --> G